nidhisoni22/rx-medocard/README.md

 5. Access Admin Dashboard
    - Navigate to `/Admin/Login`
-   - Use the default credentials mentioned above
+   - Use your configured admin credentials

 ## Contributors